mdaniealmalik/DBP_Metabarcoding_Pipeline/README.md

 # 📖 Introduction

 **DBP Metabarcoding Pipeline v2**: an open tool for Nanopore eDNA data, built to support biodiversity research, monitoring, and learning in Indonesia.
-Please visit this [link](dx.doi.org/10.17504/protocols.io.j8nlk94rxv5r/v1) to see **DBP Metabarcoding Pipeline v1**.

 Please note that before using this pipeline, it is assumed that Dorado (or another Nanopore basecaller) has already performed: